 By: Sarah Koontz

 Are you interested in growing your own food, but struggle to find any extra room in your budget for gardening supplies?
-I have 10 frugal tips and tricks I have used to save money in my own garden, and you won’t believe how simple some of them are!
+I have 10 frugal gardening ideas and tricks I have used to save money in my own garden, and you won’t believe how simple some of them are!

 I have also included a list of 70+ of my favorite gardening resources.
-My hope is to be your one stop shop for frugal diy garden tips.
+My hope is to be your one stop shop for frugal gardening ideas.

 A few years ago, we decided to move out to the country so we could grow some of our own food and raise our own chickens.
 The very most important skill for us to develop was gardening, and we started from scratch!